skatejs/skatejs/README.md

 ## Dependencies

+Skate doesn't require you provide any external dependencies, but recommends you provide polyfills depending on what browsers you require support for.

+### Shadow DOM

-Skate requires [Shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/) support or a polyfill for [browsers](http://caniuse.com/#search=shadow%20dom) that don't support it natively:
+Skate works with or without [Shadow DOM](http://w3c.github.io/webcomponents/spec/shadow/) support.
+However, it's recommended you use a polyfill for [browsers](http://caniuse.com/#search=shadow%20dom) that don't support it natively:

 - https://github.com/skatejs/named-slots/
 - https://github.com/WebComponents/webcomponentsjs (does *not* support named slots yet)

+Without native support and if you do not supply a Shadow DOM polyfill, any components that have a `render()` function may cause issues integrating with React and other virtual DOM-based libraries (such as Skate itself) because the shadow DOM hides changes that are made to the components during `render()`.
+If no Shadow DOM support is available, your component renders directly to the host element rather than to the shadow root.
+This means your component will work fine on its own, but may fail when composed into other libraries.

+### Mutation Observer

 In IE9 and IE10, Skate requires that you BYO a [Mutation Observer](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) polyfill: